alperyazar/alperyazar/podcast/README.md

-# Podcast
+# 🎤 Podcast (🇹🇷)

-> 🇹🇷 Since I publish a Turkish podcast, this page is only availabel in Turkish
+> 🇹🇷 Since I publish a Turkish podcast, this page is only available in Turkish
 > for now.

 İçerik üretip, bir şeyler paylaşmayı seviyorum fakat buna da üşendiğim için